kaushal12148/Kaushal-Anand_Front-End/README.md

 •	The propTypes definitions for the List component are updated to require an array of objects with a text property.

-•	The defaultProps for WrappedListComponent are removed since they are not necessary.
+•	The defaultProps for WrappedListComponent are removed since they are not necessary